jhossettstalinn/Modern-Anki-Card-Templates/README.md

 ## 🛠 How to Use

-1. Open **Anki** → `Browse` → Select note type → Click **Cards...**
+1. Open **Anki**
+2. Go to `Tools > Manage Note Types > Add`
+3. Choose "Add: Basic"
+4. Select the newly created "Basic" note type (you can rename it)
+5. Click "Cards" to open the card editor
-2. Copy and paste the HTML/CSS from the desired template file into:
+6. Copy and paste the HTML/CSS from the desired template file into:
    - **Front Template**
    - **Back Template**
    - **Styling**
-3. Save your note type and assign to your deck
+7. Save your note type and assign to your deck
-4. Optional: Customize the fields and styling to match your preferences
+8. Optional: Customize the fields and styling to match your preferences

 ---